 Gur Charan Kamal

-In the Eastern spiritual traditions, the Inner Awareness, the Inner Heart (Spiritual Heart or Center…), the Inner Mind (Jot Saroop), the Higher Consciousness, Mool, etc., is depicted as the Lotus Flower (Kamal).
-To put it otherwise, the terminology such as Heart-Lotus or Lotus Feet is none other than the One Light that pervades within everyone (Universal Energy, Hukam or System-Rule-Law of Nature…).
-We are That Light: the Substratum of all beings.
+In the Eastern spiritual traditions, the Inner Awareness, the Inner Heart/mind (Spiritual Heart or Center, Jot Saroop…) etc. is depicted as the Lotus Flower (Kamal).
+To put it otherwise, the terminology such as Heart-Lotus or Lotus Feet is none other than the One Light that pervades within everyone (Universal Energy or Hukam: System-Rule-Law of Nature…).
+We are That Light, which is the Substratum of all beings.

 - ਚਰਣ ਕਮਲ ਠਾਕੁਰ ਉਰਿ ਧਾਰਿ ॥: Enshrine Rabb’s Lotus Feet within your Heart (sggs 190).